 - Domaine de Felines Jourdan Picpoul de Pinet ($12 per bottle)

-Damian Gutierrez of Cabriniwines.com and Matt Franco of Rare Wines Limited (new store opening in the West Village soon!) were on-hand to lend validity to my and Brian Quinn’s nonsense.
-There you have it.
+Damian Gutierrez of Cabriniwines.com and Matt Franco of Rare Wines Limited (new store opening in the West Village soon) were on-hand to answer any real questions about French wine.
 My favorite was the Vignelaure.
 It smelled of first dates and the excitement of exchanging phone numbers with the woman you will eventually marry.
-Second in line was the Picpoul—this is a wine I have discovered recently and consider my staple French summer drink.
-The taste is easy on the palate, crisp like a Lays potato chip, dazzling like sea-shine reflecting off a remarkable sunset.
-The Lesec was a brit, if you catch my drift.
+Second in line was the Picpoul—this is a wine I have discovered recently and consider it my go-to summer drink.
+The Lesec was a brit, if you catch my drift (?).
 And the Jaillance was exactly that: Imperiale!

 The event would not have been possible without the gracious staff at Orsay, and their food, which was exceptional!
 Passed foods for the evening included: Gougères (choux pastry with cheese specialty from the Burgundy region), Tuna Tartare on toast, Chicken pretzel (chicken breast), Croque monsieur (grilled ham and Swiss cheese mini sandwich), Vegetable roll, Pork Rillettes (preparation of pork similar to pâte spread on white bread from the Tours region).
 Many thanks to Jean-Pierre and Melanie at Orsay – they were the best of hosts, and I encourage you to visit Orsay for an enchanted evening of delectable French-cuisine that will honestly knock your french socks off.
 Orsay Restaurant is at 75th & Lexington Ave in Manhattan.

-Finally, our good friends, Nick Gray, Sean O’Hagan, Jeremy Welch, and Zach “the shark” Bernstein made the evening possible by pouring wine, passing food, and being knowledgeable in the place of my ignorance (I was busy tasting!).
+Finally, our good friends, Nick Gray, Sean O’Hagan, Jeremy Welch, and Zach “the shark” Bernstein made the evening possible by pouring wine and passing food, while wise-cracking the evening away.
 Please enjoy these delicious photos in no particular order, and hopefully dear wine-stewards, we will see you at a Noble Rot event soon.